Unmask the Myths About Vaginal Dryness

 Good news—there’s actually quite a lot you can do to alleviate the discomfort of vaginal dryness.
 Potential treatments range from home remedies to prescription medications.

 Next, you might take some time to familiarize yourself with the range of over-the-counter personal lubricants available.
-A growing number of brands and product lines provide opportunities to experiment with different water- and silicone-based formulas to find the one that works best for you.
-Rather than endorsing one type of lubricant over another, Dr. Godorecci says that “choosing the best lubricant is a trial-and-error process.
-What works for one woman may not work for another.
+A growing number of brands and product lines provide opportunities to experiment with different water-, silicone-, and oil-based formulas.
+Choosing what works best for you is a trial-and-error process.
 Some women may have sensitivity to silicone-based products.
-Others may want to try coconut, mineral or olive oil first.”
+Others may want to try coconut, mineral or olive oil first.

 And, if you’re experiencing severe menopause symptoms that extend beyond vaginal dryness, you may want to explore oral or topical estrogen therapy.